 \section{Problem Setup}

 We formalize the problem of interest below.

 where constraint \eqref{cons:ind_fut} ensures transmission decisions do not know success/failures before they happen; \eqref{cons:ind_past} ensures we cannot use information that is never observed.
-Define $s = \max\{n,m\}$ and $\phi^{\text{opt}}$ as the optimal objective value of (P1). \begin{lemma} Consider the following problem.
+Define $\phi^{\text{opt}}$ as the optimal objective value of (P1).